qasem-talaee/tor-vpn/README.md

 You can get VPS with cryptocurrency from one of these [companies.](https://bitcoin-vps.com/)You must rent a VPS with 1 core CPU and 512 Mbyte of RAM minimum and install a linux distro on it.

 ## [Server Config](#server-config)
-Login to your VPS with root access.Then update your repositories.
+Login to your VPS with root access.Then update your repositories and packages.
 ```sh
 apt update
 apt upgrade